djalbat/occam-parsers/README.md

 ## Examples

-Although there is only one parser, aside from the internal BNF parser that is, just like the [Lexers](https://github.com/occam-proof-assistant/Lexers) project there are three examples.
+Just like the [Lexers](https://github.com/occam-proof-assistant/Lexers) project there are three examples.
 Unlike the Lexers project, however, the examples are a little edifying.
 They show a representation of the parse tree, which is useful for writing and debugging grammars.
 For example, here is the parse tree corresponding to the expression `1+(2*3)` given the grammar in the introduction:

                               expr
                                 |